-Having worked on Capitol Hill for nine years, I can tell you it's because the guys speak up a lot more.
+Having worked as a staffer on Capitol Hill for nine years and then as a political reporter, I can tell you we hear more men's voices in politics than women's because the guys speak up a lot more.
 They give their opinions.
 Instead of asking, "Why me?" before writing an op-ed or running for office, they say, "Why not me?"

-Looking ahead to 2014 and 2016, I don't care who you vote for, but I do want you to vote.
-I also hope you'll comment on our Facebook page when you have something to say or Tweet me if you're not the commenting type.
+Looking ahead to the elections, I don't care who you vote for, but I do want you to vote.
+I also hope you'll comment on our Facebook page when you have something to say or Tweet me @1patriciamurphy if you're not the commenting type.
 I hope our leaders are competent, qualified and up for the challenge and that the Kardashians are almost done doing whatever it is they do.
 Citizen Janes, the direction of the country is up to somebody– why not us?

 Happy voting, Janes!